makichiis/LoRa-PingPong-gmake-demo/README.md

 A sample LoRa ping-pong program for the STM32WL5x dev boards.
 Built with gmake.

 ## Building
+**NOTE: It is REQUIRED to use stm32-for-vscode to build this project.
+This is due to the toolchain that it uses internally.
+Using `arm-none-eabi-gcc` does NOT work outside of Visual Studio Code because of the version of the compiler that `stm32-for-vscode` uses internally.
+I will make a note here when this is figure dout and fixed.**

+### Ignore:
 GNU Make -- as well as whatever embedded ARM compiler preferred for your system -- is **REQUIRED** to build this project.